priyanshishikha/temporalResearch/README.md

 # Temporal-Research
-This repository is for understanding and explaining purpose of temporal implemetation
+This repository is for understanding and explaining purpose of temporal implemetation. have used sample code provided by temporal for learning purpose.
+I do not own this code